♦ Safety & Health

 Roll manufacturing and roll shop safety; innovative roll manufacturing and roll testing; roll maintenance and inspection practices; roll use in the ferrous and non-ferrous industries, including pinch rolls; roll performance improvements; the relationship between rolls and product attributes (profile, flatness, surface, etc.); roll surface defects and their effect on sheet quality; roll surface analysis; chock repair and bearing maintenance; and opportunities to reduce environmental footprint including roll shop waste.

 Use of any system, approach, methodology, or equipment to improve steelmaking product quality, production and/or costs.

 The interrelation of production processes and product properties (dimensional and metallurgical), including liquid and solid steel processing, and products ranging from sheet and plate to tubular and long products, as well as finished components.
 Papers are being sought for process metallurgy and product application of low- and high-strength steels and advanced high-strength steels (AHSS), with focus on the fundamental aspects from microstructure to mechanical properties.
 Additional topics of interest include: development of new process technologies and products, process/product quality problems and control.

 ♦ Energy & Utilities

-Energy and utilities papers sought to promote efficient, safe, and environmentally responsible energy and utilities technology in the production and processing of iron and steel.
-Topics covering energy efficiency in the use of combustion and purchased utilities are desired.
-Papers should focus on the practical application and innovative uses of byproduct gases, steam, industrial gases, compressed air, electricity, lighting, heat recovery systems, boilers/furnaces and power generation.
+Energy efficiency in the use of combustion and purchased utilities; practical application and innovative uses of byproduct gases, reducing carbon footprint (low-carbon energy sources, renewable energy, carbon capture, carbon storage and decarbonization), water usage and reduction, steam, industrial gases, compressed air, electricity, lighting, heat recovery systems, boilers/furnaces, and power generation.

 ♦ Electrical Applications